What’s on offer?

 The course features a rich mixture of live weekly webinars, buddy sessions (pairing with a different course-mate each week), personal reflection, homework exercises, mindfulness practices, poetry, TED Talks, and more.

-- If you’re interested in the Mindful Leadership for Women programme, please subscribe to the Mindful Leadership for Women Programme mailing list.
+If you’re interested in future Overcoming Imposter Syndrome courses, please subscribe to the Mindful Leadership for Women Programme mailing list.